Maribel Flores

-Maribel Flores Hernández (born January 8, 2005) is a college soccer player who plays as a midfielder or forward for the USC Trojans.
+Maribel Flores Hernández (born January 8, 2005) is an American–born Mexican professional soccer player who plays as a left winger for Campeonato Nacional Feminino club Braga.
 Born in the United States, she is a youth international for Mexico.
-She was named the Pac-12 Freshman of the Year in 2023 and the Big Ten Midfielder of the Year in 2025.
+She played college soccer for the USC Trojans, earning second-team All-American honors in 2025.

 Early life

 Flores was born and raised in Fullerton, California, the daughter of Edith Lopez and Jesus Flores.
 Her mother played soccer into her twenties, and her father played semi-professionally.
 Flores was raised by her mother and her grandparents.
 She attended Troy High School.

 Flores began playing recreational soccer at around age five, soon scoring prolifically.
 She played club soccer for Fullerton Rangers, Strikers FC, and eventually Slammers FC, where she featured alongside future USC teammates Simone Jackson and Aaliyah Farmer.
 She led the Slammers to the ECNL under-16 national championship in 2021, being named the ECNL National Player of the Year, and the under-19 national title in 2023.
 She committed to play college soccer at Stanford when she was a junior, but after head coach Jane Alukonis took over at USC, she changed her commitment to the Trojans.
 She was ranked by TopDrawerSoccer as the No. 18 recruit of the 2023 class.